MarkSoluiman/SecPlus/Chapter 2/Part4/On-Path Attacks 2.4.md

 The attacker redirects the traffic to them then passes it on to the destination.
 The victim never knows their traffic was redirected.

-Another type of on-path attack is ARP poisoning.
+Another type of on-path attack is **Address Resolution Protocol (ARP)** poisoning.
 The attacker needs to be in the same network.

 ## Scenario (ARP Poisoning)